ddavisj/votenow/README.md

 # Introduction

-This demo app was adapted from an email sending app built within a full-stack course, and is built with a MERN stack: MongoDB, Express, React and Node.
+This demo app was adapted from an email sending app built within a full-stack course.
+It's built with a MERN stack: MongoDB, Express, React and Node.

 The app allows paid users to send group emails to a user base and obtain feedback on a question that they pose to users.

-It features a number of API integrations: Google OAuth allows users to securely sign in without having to enter a password, Stripe enables users to pay to add credit to their account so they can send out surveys, SendGrid facilitates email sending and enables click-tracking and Mongo Cloud Atlas securely stores user and survey data in the cloud.
+It features a number of API integrations: Google OAuth allows users to securely sign in without having to enter a password, Stripe enables users to pay to add credit to their account so they can send out surveys, SendGrid facilitates email sending and enables click-tracking, and Mongo Cloud Atlas securely stores user and survey data in the cloud.

-When recipients receive an email, they click a link in the email and this directs them to a page on our website.
-Clicks are tracked via the user email and ID, users can only vote once per survey to prevent duplicate tracking and "cheating".
-Paid users can then view the number of clicks on each survey to get feedback from their target audience.
+Users sign in, add credit and then create a survey to be sent out to an email list.
+When recipients click a link in the email, they are redirected to a page on the VoteNow website.
+Clicks are tracked via the user email and ID, users can only vote once per survey to prevent duplicate tracking and 'cheating'.
+Survey creators can also view the number of clicks on each survey.

-The site is hosted on Heroku.
+This app site is hosted on Heroku.

 # APIs